 What Are The Typical Qualifications Of An Executive Assistant Compared To A Personal Assistant?

-The typical qualifications of an executive assistant vs personal assistant differ significantly, reflecting the distinct nature of their roles.
+The typical qualifications of an executive assistant vs. a personal assistant differ significantly, reflecting the distinct nature of their roles.

 Executive assistants often require extensive proficiency in administrative support, project management, and advanced calendar management to handle corporate tasks and coordinate with high-level executives.